 “We absolutely researched what was lacking in this industry.
 What is the product lacking?
 What is missing?
 What are customers complaining about on social?
-We found that teeth whitening was time consuming, inconvenient and messy.
+We found that teeth whitening was time-consuming, inconvenient and messy.
 We identified it needed to be fast – under 10 minutes, without the need for moulds and it needed to be an easy gel application.
-We worked hard speaking with chemist, professionals in the industry to get a product that delivered all of that.
-From there, we then developed hi smile and then developed the very clear messages for the people we wanted to speak with.”
+We worked hard speaking with chemists and professionals in the industry to get a product that delivered all of that.
+From there, we then developed HiSmile and then developed the very clear messages for the people we wanted to speak with.”

 Once you decided on the gap in the market, how hard was it to source and develop your products?

-We wanted to know what some of the failure or challenges were before they finally found a product and strategy that worked…
+We wanted to know what some of the failures or challenges were before they finally found a product and strategy that worked…

 I think for new businesses, one of the challenges is that it isn’t until you bring the product to market that you can really start to understand what customers really want.
 Then you can get the opinions of the people that you want to speak with.
-At first our approach was “let’s just speak to everybody” in terms of marketing.
-At the beginning, we were still deciding on who is our customer, who do we want to speak to?
-We then identified our audience as 16 to 25 year old females as they were the ones engaging most with what we were putting out there.
+At first, our approach was “let’s just speak to everybody” in terms of marketing.
+In the beginning, we were still deciding on who is our customer, who do we want to speak to?
+We then identified our audience as 16 to 25-year-old females as they were the ones engaging most with what we were putting out there.
 From there we started to tailor content, the website and absolutely everything for this audience.

 The key thing to take away when you’re starting out is you won’t know who your exact audience is until you’re out in the market so just get going and from there you’ll learn so much more.